deta/cloud-docs/docs/common_issues.md

 will let the micro serve these files.

 Please, use the [`deta update -e [env_file_name]`](https://docs.deta.sh/docs/cli/commands#deta-update) command to update the environment variables of the micro.

+### Cannot login from the web browser after `deta login`

+Logging in with `deta login` from the [Brave Browser](https://brave.com/) does not work at the moment.
+Please use a different browser to login (you can copy the link in a different browser after the login page opens up), or use [deta access tokens](https://docs.deta.sh/docs/cli/auth#deta-access-tokens) instead.

+### Account is unconfirmed but did not receive a confirmation email

+Please check your spam folder as well for the confirmation email.
+If you have not received one, please send us an email at team@deta.sh for activating your account with the email address you used at sign up.